-Truss faces clamor to quit amid UK government chaos
+UK’s Liz Truss quits after turmoil obliterated her authority

+Making a hastily scheduled statement outside her 10 Downing Street office, Truss acknowledged that “I cannot deliver the mandate on which I was elected by the Conservative Party.”

+Hers is the third resignation by a Conservative prime minister in as many years and leaves a divided party seeking a leader who can unify its warring factions.
+Truss, who said she will remain in office for a few more days while that process unfolds, has been prime minister for just 45 days.

-U.K. Prime Minister Liz Truss was hanging on to power by a thread on Thursday, after a senior minister quit her government with a barrage of criticism and a vote in the House of Commons descended into chaos and acrimony.
+Just a day earlier she had vowed to stay in power, saying she was “a fighter and not a quitter.”
+But Truss couldn’t hold on any longer after a senior minister quit her government with a barrage of criticism and a vote in the House of Commons descended into chaos and acrimony just days after she was forced to abandon many of her economic policies.

-A botched economic plan unveiled by the government last month triggered financial turmoil and a political crisis that has seen the replacement of Truss’ Treasury chief, multiple policy U-turns and a breakdown of discipline in the governing Conservative Party.
+A growing number of lawmakers had called for Truss to resign after weeks of turmoil sparked by her economic plan.
+When it was unveiled by the government last month, the plan triggered financial turmoil and a political crisis that has seen the replacement of Truss’ Treasury chief, multiple policy U-turns and a breakdown of discipline in the governing Conservative Party.

-Many Conservatives say Truss must resign – but she has remained defiant, saying she is “a fighter and not a quitter.”

-Conservative lawmaker Simon Hoare said the government was in disarray.
+Earlier, Conservative lawmaker Simon Hoare said the government was in disarray.

 “Nobody has a route plan.
 It’s all sort of hand-to-hand fighting on a day-to-day basis,” he told the BBC on Thursday.
-He said Truss had “about 12 hours” to turn the situation around.

-Truss held a hastily arranged meeting in her 10 Downing St. office with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
-Brady is tasked with assessing whether the prime minister still has the support of Tory members of Parliament.
+Truss quit after a meeting with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
+Brady was tasked with assessing whether the prime minister still has the support of Tory members of Parliament — and it seemed she did not.

-The prime minister’s spokesman said Truss intended to remain in office.
-But a growing number of Conservative members of Parliament called Thursday for her to step down and end the chaos.

-“It’s time for the prime minister to go,” said lawmaker Miriam Cates.
-Another, Steve Double, said: “She isn’t up to the job, sadly.”
+“It’s time for the prime minister to go,” Conservative lawmaker Miriam Cates said earlier Thursday.
+Another, Steve Double, said of Truss: “She isn’t up to the job, sadly.”
+Legislator Ruth Edwards said “it is not responsible for the party to allow her to remain in power.”

+Lawmakers’ anger grew after a Wednesday evening vote over fracking for shale gas — a practice that Truss wants to resume despite opposition from many Conservatives — produced chaotic scenes in Parliament.

+With Conservatives holding a large parliamentary majority, an opposition call for a fracking ban was easily defeated.
+But there were displays of anger in the House of Commons, with party whips accused of using heavy-handed tactics to gain votes.

 Newspapers that usually support the Conservatives were vitriolic.
 An editorial in the Daily Mail was headlined: “The wheels have come off the Tory clown car.”